 More than any other city in Europe, Berlin’s nightlife is world-renowned for its energy, music, and hedonism.
 Here’s a guide to visiting Berlin’s best nightclubs so you can dance until the afternoon.

 If you think spending time boozing and schmoozing is a distraction from experiencing what a city is all about, then you don’t know Berlin.
-Its beers are legendary.
+German beers are legendary.
 It’s the capital of techno and insane warehouse clubs.
 And the bars in Berlin, fuelled by the city’s alternate youth culture, are some of the hippest and coolest in the world.

 Want to plan a trip to Berlin?
 Before you set off, it's important to make sure you have the right travel insurance to cover you along the way.
 World Nomads offers simple and flexible travel insurance which you can buy at home or on the road.
 They also offer loads of advice to help you travel more confidently.
 So what are you waiting for, get a quote today!